 Howie Carr at the Big E in September 2009.

 What was Howie Carr talking about?
 Shortly after Neal was first elected to Congress, an item appeared in the Springfield Newspapers in which Neal denounced rumors that he had impregnated an aide who allegedly then had an abortion.
 The rumors were never proven, and what amazed most people was that the matter ever appeared in the paper at all.
-But sophisticated observers recognized the article as just the standard sort of warining the Springfield Newspapers typically give to newly elected politicians; designed to give them a taste of what could happen should they stray too far off the plantation.
+But sophisticated observers recognized the article as just the standard sort of warning the Springfield Newspapers typically give to newly elected politicians; designed to give them a taste of what could happen should they stray too far off the plantation.

 For example, when Springfield Mayor Mike Albano was newly sworn in, a front page story accused him of hiring unqualified cronies to work in his administration.
 That article inspired a woman who worked at the then city-owned Municipal Hospital to come forward and call talk show host Dan Yorke to complain that a member of the politically connected Pellegrino family had been hired for an important post for which he had no known qualifications.
-Yorke ran with the story, expecting the Springfield Newspapers to follow up with this new evidence backing up their front-page story.
-Instead the paper remained silent, refusing to cover the story.
-The woman who called Yorke became so intimidated by people whom she refused to identify that she backed down and declined to co-operate with Yorke any further.

-The reason for the paper's silence was obvious.
+The reason for the paper's silence was clear.
 They had never intended to seriously investigate cronyism in city government - they only wanted to show Albano their power.
 If the paper's actions were paraphrased into words they might read, "Look Mikey, before you get too big for your britches, remember that we buy ink by the barrel, and we will be glad to spill a lot of it on your behalf if you make us happy.
 But refuse to do things our way, and here's a small sample of what we can write.
 Whether we print something like this in the future or not will depend on your level of co-operation."

 The publication of the Neal pregnant aide rumor almost certainly fell into the same category of a simple warning, so Carr may have been going a bit too far to drag that skeleton out of the closet.
-After all the rumor need not have been true to still be effective as a club for the Springfield Newspapers to use.
+After all, the rumor need not have been true to still be effective as a club for the Springfield Newspapers to use.
 In any case Neal appears to have learned his lesson well, since the paper has treated him with kid gloves ever since.

 Ironically, it may have been the puffball treatment he's used to getting from the local press that was responsible for Neal committing his blunder with the Boston press.
 He's so used to having everything spun his way that it never occurred to Neal that reporters in other places consider it their responsibility to report on what politicians actually say and do, and do not censor or revise all comments in a positive way simply because the politician is in bed with the local publisher.

 But that still doesn't explain why a politically astute guy like Neal let himself get into such a mess in the first place.
 A clue may be found in the Ogulewicz Chronicles, the memoirs of former City Councilor Mitch Ogulewicz, who has known Neal since the beginning of Neal's political career.
-In his memoirs Ogulewicz describes an intense confrontation he once had with then Mayor Neal over the need to repair roofs on the city's schools.
+In his memoirs, Ogulewicz describes an intense confrontation he once had with then Mayor Neal over the need to repair roofs on the city's schools.
 Despite evidence that some school roofs may have posed a safety hazard, Neal didn't want to spend money on them because the average taxpayer wouldn't be able to see where the money was spent.
-"No one can see a fucking roof!"
-Ogulewicz says Neal told him.
-"The public only cares about what they can see!"
-The portrait Ogulewicz presents of Neal is of a person for whom everything is political.
-Therefore while most people saw President Bush as our country's leader doing his best to comfort a shocked and grieving nation, Neal perceived simply a politician giving a performance, and therefore saw nothing inappropriate in suggesting that Bill Clinton would have put on a better show.

 But whatever the reason, Neal's apparent lack of sensitivity and understanding of the 9/11 tragedy must surely be considered, as ex-Mayor Taupier was quoted as describing Neal's comments in the Springfield Newspapers: